Saturday, January 14th,

 MILLER, 17 Essex Street, New York 10002

-Throughout Amanda Friedman's first solo show at the MILLER, she has been working with Lauren Anderson in the gallery at night.
+Throughout Amanda Friedman's show at the MILLER, she has been working with Lauren Anderson in the gallery at night.
 Together, they made a video from within and with the space of the exhibition, playing with lights and reflections.
 What they have generated activates the installation, and pushes Friedman's idea of time-based painting.

 Anderson and Friedman have also invited several artists they are in conversation with to screen their short videos.
 The screening will begin at Lauren Anderson, Amanda Friedman, Josh Brand, Heather Anne Halpert, Kate Ruggeri, and Alina Tenser. and features: